 Heating and cooling systems use more energy than any other systems in American homes.
 Natural gas and electricity are used to heat most American homes, electricity to cool almost all.
-Typically, about half of the average family's utility bills goes to keeping homes at a comfortable temperature.
+About 44% of the average family's utility bills goes to keeping homes at a comfortable temperature.